 Quick Summary of 2 Cents Tube Clicks

-Rating: 2 out of 5.
-A reasonably priced video ad training course that needs more material.
+Rating: 2 A reasonably priced video ad training course that needs more material.

 Selling your stuff through YouTube can be big business if you know how to create compelling video campaigns that really market your goods and appeal to your audience.
 Unfortunately, very few marketers have mastered this skill to their satisfaction.
 As a result, many marketers don’t get a lot of traction with YouTube advertising- or if they do, it’s because they spend lots of cash on their video ads.

 To address the need for creating video campaigns that don’t cost an arm and a leg to launch and run, there comes a training program called 2 Cents Tube Clicks (2CTC).
 This program, whose creator is John Goff, is actually a relaunch of the original 2CTC from last year and now boasts more and updated content.

 The sales page for the 2CTC program states that you’ll get 19 training videos, and that after watching this video series, you’ll be able to launch video ads that cost just 2 cents per click on YouTube’s advertising platform.

 Does 2CTC deliver on its promises?
 I purchased this program for $9.95 to find out.

 Inside 2 Cents Tube Clicks

 The first item that greeted me after I accessed my purchase via the JVZoo marketplace was a $27 upsell.
 For this money, I was promised access to 20 additional training videos that would teach me how to add affiliate links, graphics and quizzes to my videos, to perform software-aided video editing, and to link my video content to iTunes and Google Play.